 If you would like to interrupt the input before defining the 3rd point, you can use context menu command (right click) Cancel or you can hit the ESC key.

 The type of label (e.g. number of post-decimal place holders, whether the heat flow should be calculated through the section surface) as well as the graphical properties of the cross section line can be adjusted with the corresponding styles in the Styles flyout.
+You can either enter the values manually, copy the values from another result object () or link the calculation to other result objects ().

 The equivalent U-value (previously equivalent K-value) is calculated as follows: